 When companies grow into multiple entities, transactions between those entities become inevitable.
 But when it comes time to prepare consolidated financial statements, these intercompany balances can distort the true financial picture.
 That’s where intercompany eliminations come in.

-In this guide, we’ll walk through what intercompany eliminations are, the challenges finance teams face, the different types of eliminations, and best practices to make the process smoother.
+In this guide, we’ll walk through what intercompany eliminations are, the challenges finance teams face, the six most common types of eliminations with journal entries, and best practices to make the process smoother.
+For a deeper dive into balance sheet-specific entries — including goodwill, investment vs. equity, and contingent liability eliminations — see our Common Elimination Entries for Balance Sheet guide.

 What Are Intercompany Eliminations?